open-craft/opencraft/documentation/monitoring.md

 New Relic is a SaaS tool for monitoring and alerting.
 Ocim supports using `New Relic Synthetics` and `New Relic Alerts` for monitoring the instances.

+On Synthetics, monitors can be created to the check liveness of an endpoint/URL by periodically ping it.
+If the pre-defined, expected response is not received, the monitor can be configured using `New Relic Alerts` to send out alert notifications through various channels including, but not limited to, email.

 On Alerts, policies can be created to control the alerting behaviour.
 Alerts has two main components:
 * **Alert Policies**: An alert policy is a group of one or more alert conditions.
 A policy has two settings that apply to all of its conditions: incident preference and notification channels.
 The incident preference is used to configure how an incident is created - per error, per condition or per policy and the notification channels are the various modes of sending out alert notifications like email, PagerDuty etc. A policy should be created before adding conditions to it.
 * **Alert Conditions**: An alert condition is a combination of monitored data source, such as a Synthetics Monitor, and thresholds that define the behavior that will be considered a violation.
 Synthetics only reports if the pings succeeded or not, so our threshold is to check if the ping failed.